 There is hardly any area of the country that I do not intend to visit in the course of the reopening of pubs and hostelries.
-There is a massive opportunity now for our pubs, with all their inventiveness, to think of ways of making their businesses covid-secure, exploiting hitherto unloved and unvalued outdoor spaces that may become havens for tables and chairs and using their ingenuity to open up in all the ways that they can.
+There is a massive opportunity now for our pubs, with all their inventiveness, to think of ways of making their businesses covid secure, exploiting hitherto unloved and unvalued outdoor spaces that may become havens for tables and chairs and using their ingenuity to open up in all the ways that they can.

 People crave confidence and competence.
-With England’s so-called world-beating app scrapped before it even launched, contact tracers unable to reach a third of positive cases and no financial scheme to support workers when public health requires them to self-isolate, what assessment has the Prime Minister made of the risks to business and public confidence if local lockdowns or a second peak prove beyond his Government’s ability to manage?
+With England’s so-called world-beating app scrapped before it was even launched, contact tracers unable to reach a third of positive cases and no financial scheme to support workers when public health requires them to self-isolate, what assessment has the Prime Minister made of the risks to business and public confidence if local lockdowns or a second peak prove beyond his Government’s ability to manage?

 The right hon.
-Lady knows very well that the Government have invested record sums in protecting businesses, by comparison with any other country.
+Lady knows very well that the Government have invested record sums in protecting businesses, in comparison with any other country.
 We have done more to protect businesses around the whole of the country, including in Wales.
 I said that we are proceeding as one UK, and we are.
 I have my doubts about the 5 mile rule in Wales and wonder whether that might be something that was reviewed.
 But she makes a very important point about the need to protect against a second outbreak and to make sure that we are in good shape to crack down on flare-ups.
 I believe that we are and I believe to an extent that perhaps we did not think possible a month ago we are able to do local whack-a-mole in the way that she has described.

 May I congratulate my right hon.
 Friend?
-This announcement, particularly the reduction of the distancing rule, will save hundreds of thousands of jobs, so he has already done a good day’s work today.
+What he has announced, particularly the reduction of the distancing rule, will save hundreds of thousands of jobs, so he has already done a good day’s work today.
 May I ask him to ensure the practicality of future guidance?
 Complex rules about who can do what and where and when they can do it may seem rational when discussed around a table in Whitehall, but if they are too complex and too unclear, people will not obey them, so can he make sure that the rules for the future are as clear, simple and understandable as possible?

 My right hon.
 Friend is entirely right.
-A message such as, “Stay at home.
+A message such as “Stay at home.
 Protect the NHS” is very simple.
 Everybody can see what they have to do.
 Getting into the easing of the lockdown is much more complex, but I think that the guidance that we have set out today is intelligible.
 People will understand what they need to do.
 The British people have shown massive common sense so far and I am sure that they will continue to do so.

 Last week in my constituency, in Cleckheaton, we had a covid-19 outbreak in a meat processing factory.
 Kirklees Council acted swiftly and efficiently.
 My concern is with the Government’s easing of lockdown.
 We will see these localised outbreaks.
 With the Health and Safety Executive having its budget cut by 50% since 2010, can the Government ensure that Kirklees and other councils will have all the money they need to keep our communities safe?
 And what investigations are going ahead from Government to look at why meat processing particularly is exposed to covid-19 outbreaks not just in this country, but around the world, so that we can keep those members of staff safe?